How to cross stitch on clothes and tote bags

 Cross stitch your own tote bag step-by-step using soluble canvas

-We recommend when cross stitching on clothes always use an embroidery hoop, as it’s important to keep the tension of your garment or bag material flat and even.
+We recommend always using an embroidery hoop when cross stitching on clothes, as it’s important to keep the tension of the garment or bag material flat and even.

 Fact box: